apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Development/Converting-between-data-and-Swift-types.md

 # Converting between data and Swift types

-Learn about the type responsible for convertering between binary data and Swift types.
+Learn about the type responsible for converting between binary data and Swift types.

 ## Overview